RosettaCommons/demos/tutorials/ligand_docking/ligand_docking_tutorial.md

 4.4.4.
 ETQ_conformers.pdb: A pdb file containing all conformers generated from the eticlopride library 4.4.5.
 ETQ.params: a Rosetta parameter file that provides the necessary properties for Rosetta to treat eticlopride

-5.Next we need to make sure we have the proper [RosettaScripts](Rosetta Scripts) XML file, input options file, and crystal complex (correct answer).
+5.Next we need to make sure we have the proper [[RosettaScripts|rosetta_scripting]] XML file, input options file, and crystal complex (correct answer).
 These files are provided to you as dock.xml, options.txt, and crystal_complex.pdb.
 Copy these to your ligand_docking directory:
 ```
 $> cp docking/dock.xml .
 $> cp docking/options .